Edgar Martínez: Later career (2002–2004)

 Martínez dealt with leg injuries in 2002, playing in 97 games.
 He left a game after pulling his hamstring and had surgery to repair a ruptured tendon in his left knee.
 Though he was batting .301 on September 8, he entered a slump late in the season and ended the year with a .277 batting average.
 In 2003, Martínez again dealt with hamstring injuries.
-He batted .304 in the first half of the season and was named to the 2003 MLB All-Star Game.
+He batted .304 in the first half of the season and was named to the All-Star Game.
 On May 2, Martínez had his 2,000th career hit.
-He broke a toe when it was hit by a foul ball in September, which limited him until the end of the season.
+He broke a toe when it was hit by a foul ball in September, which limited him for the rest of the season.
 He ended the season with a .294 batting average, 24 home runs, and a .403 OBP.
 He won his fifth Silver Slugger Award in 2003.

 In 2004, Martínez struggled with a sore back, leg injuries, and difficulties with his eyesight.
 The Mariners struggled, falling out of the postseason chase, and the team began to give playing time at designated hitter to Bucky Jacobsen.
-On August 9, 2004, Martínez announced his retirement, effective at the end of the season.
+On August 9, Martínez announced his retirement, effective at the end of the season.
 Martínez said this about his choice of retiring and career in Seattle:

+On October 2, the Mariners held "Edgar Martínez Day."
+Baseball commissioner Bud Selig announced that the league's Outstanding DH Award would be renamed after Martínez, and Washington governor Gary Locke named the following week "Edgar Martínez Week" in the state.
 Martínez won the Roberto Clemente Award after the 2004 season.

 Career statistics

-In 2055 games over 18 seasons, Martinez posted a .312 batting average (2247-for-7213) with 1219 runs, 514 doubles, 15 triples, 309 home runs, 1261 RBI, 49 stolen bases, 1283 walks, .418 on-base percentage, and .515 slugging percentage.
+In 2,055 games over 18 seasons, Martínez posted a .312 batting average with 1,219 runs, 514 doubles, 15 triples, 309 home runs, 1,261 RBI, 49 stolen bases, 1,283 walks, a .418 on-base percentage, and a .515 slugging percentage.
 Defensively, he recorded an overall .952 fielding percentage primarily as a third baseman.
 In 34 postseason games, he batted .266 (34-for-128) with 16 runs, 7 doubles, 8 home runs, 24 RBI and 19 walks.